shalininegi/quindar-platform/test/generate/readme.md

 generateXXXSeedData.sh <database username> <database password>

+## Pre-reqeuisites
+* You need to install mongo shell.
+Refer to https://docs.mongodb.com/manual/mongo/ for details.

 ## When to Run
 * After you install Quindar platform, you can change directory to /test/generate, and run the following commands: